-Years ago, this lively and trendy part of the city was populated by warehouses and industrial buildings, it is now a well-known area for stylish dining and clubbing in the city.
-Aside from a vast number of bars and clubs (local favourites include Early Mercy, Bar Hop, Odd Thomas, and Locals Only), there is everything from swanky hotel rooftops (Thompson Hotel, Lavelle, and Bisha) to upscale lounges like The Addisons Residence, ping pong clubs such as SPiN, and pool hangouts at Roxy on King.
+This area used to be populated by warehouses and industrial buildings, but is better known now for the dining and clubbing options on offer.
+Aside from a vast number of bars and clubs (local favorites include Early Mercy, Bar Hop, Odd Thomas and Locals Only), there is everything from swanky hotel rooftops (Thompson Hotel, Lavelle and Bisha) to upscale lounges like the Addisons Residence, ping-pong clubs such as Spin and pool hangouts at Roxy on King.

-Toronto’s Queen West has always been happening, even before Vogue called it the second coolest neighborhood in the world.
-There are plenty of bars that are really popular with the locals, Queen Street Warehouse, Bovine Sex Club, Rush Lane Co., Bar Fancy, Tequila Bookworm, Otto’s Bierhalle (look out for a secret button in the washroom) to name a few.
-A lot of people also end up partying at Queen Street’s artsy boutique hotels, The Drake and Gladstone Hotel.
-Another place to catch Toronto’s uber-cool crowd is Apt.
-200, an upscale house party (a lot like The Addisons Residence), complete with chandeliers, pool tables, and arcade games.
+Queen West has always been a happening hood, even before Vogue called it the second coolest neighborhood in the world.
+There are plenty of bars that are really popular with the locals, Queen Street Warehouse, Bovine Sex Club, Rush Lane Co, Bar Fancy, Tequila Bookworm, Otto’s Bierhalle (look out for a secret button in the washroom) to name a few.
+A lot of people also end up partying at Queen Street’s artsy boutique hotels, the Drake and Gladstone Hotel.
+Another place to catch Toronto’s uber-cool crowd is Apt 200, an upscale house party (a lot like the Addisons Residence), complete with chandeliers, pool tables and arcade games.

 Ossington Avenue has become one of the most vibrant strips in downtown Toronto.
 Over the years, a number of eclectic bars have popped up on Ossington between Queen and Dundas, transforming it into a great spot for going out.
-Sweat Betty is a no-frills nightlife landmark on Ossington, SP184 is one of Toronto’s not-so-secret secret bars; for local vibes head to Man of Kent and Bellwoods Brewery; you can find music at Painted Lady and Reposado; and Hawker Bar or Dakota Tavern are also good for a night out.
+Sweaty Betty’s is a no-frills nightlife landmark on Ossington, and for local vibes head to Man of Kent and Bellwoods Brewery.
+You can find music at Painted Lady and Reposado and Hawker Bar or Dakota Tavern are also good for a night out.

-During the evening, the Annex is bustling with people hitting up the countless bars for drinks.
-It gets lively in these parts because the Annex borders the University of Toronto, and lots of students frequent the establishments.
+The Annex borders the University of Toronto, so it’s not surprising it is bustling with students at night hitting up the countless bars.
 Lee’s Palace, Dance Cave, Coda, Brewhaha, and Madison Avenue Pub are the most happening, but if you fancy a midnight game of billiards, head to Annex Billiards.

-There’s so much variety in the enclave of Little Italy!
-Cozy hubs such as Bar Raval, Mullins Irish Pub, and The Hogtown Pub and Oysters are offset by cocktail bars like Eat My Martini, Hapa Toronto, and No One Write To Colonel.
-Plus, there are upbeat places like Track and Field, Mod Club, and El Convento Rico (a Latin club that also has drag shows and dance lessons).
+Cozy hubs such as Bar Raval, Mullins Irish Pub, and the Hogtown Pub and Oysters are offset in this buzzy enclave by cocktail bars including Hapa Toronto.
+Plus, there are upbeat places like Mod Club and El Convento Rico, a Latin club that also has drag shows and dance lessons.
 Most of the venues offer late-night eats and delicious snacks.

-The Church-Wellesley Village is the stomping ground for Toronto’s LGBT community, and the vibe is just awesome here.
-This the place to come for drag shows, dance parties, cocktails, pubs, and some of the city’s best nightlife.
-For drag, check out Crews and Tangos.
-Also, Woody’s is always lively because it has five bars, Boutique Bar serves up yummy cocktails, and leather-loving folks should go to Black Eagle.
+The Church Wellesley Village is the stomping ground for Toronto’s LGBTQ community, and the vibe is awesome.
+This the place to come for drag shows, dance parties, cocktails, pubs and some of the city’s best nightlife.
+For drag, check out Crews & Tangos.
+Woody’s is always lively with five bars, Boutique Bar serves up yummy cocktails and leather-loving folks should go to Black Eagle.

 Weekend jaunts in Dundas West are always novel.
 The area is constantly in flux, with places opening up all the time.
-Lots of joints in this locale have something unique to offer, and they are all worth checking out.
-Get Well has old-school game machines, while the funky, jukebox atmosphere at Communists Daughter is not to be missed.
-Grab a Harry Potter-inspired concoction at The Lockhart or some fantastic cocktails at namesake spot, Cocktail Bar.
-Other bars you should definitely visit are Montauk, Bambis, Archive, but this list could go on and on.
-Go a little further west for Famous Last Words, Hole in the Wall, 3030 Dundas West, and somewhat of a hidden gem in the likes of Unlovable.
+Lots of joints in this locale have something unique to offer: Get Well has old-school game machines, while the funky jukebox atmosphere at Communist’s Daughter is not to be missed.
+Grab a Harry-Potter-inspired concoction at the Lockhart, or some fantastic cocktails at, where else, the Cocktail Bar.
+Also good are Montauk, Bambis and Archive.
+Head a little further west for Famous Last Words, Hole in the Wall, and 3030 Dundas West.